-Well, gentleman, we are glad the vexed question ' is settled without reserting to a Commission.
-The self-constituted Returning Board was altogether too partisan to give a decision that would satisfy the people, therefore, we accept the decision of the Winnsboro News and Herald, particularly as it awards the honor to a Stokes.
-Unlike our neighbor of the Pickens Sentinel, we are neither chagrinod nor demoralized.

-It is not so much the men who originated the The towa of Union is a case in point.
-We cupted and worked for its success, who are enstraight-out policy as those who so manfully acpeople.
+Well, gentleman, we are glad the vexed question ' is settled without resorting to a Commission.
+The self-constituted Returning Board was together too partisan to give a decision that would satisfy the people, therefore, we accept the decision of the Winnsboro News and Herald, particularly as it awards the honor to a Stokes.
+Unlike our neighbor of the Pickens Sentinel, we are neither chagrined nor demoralized.
+It is not so much the men who originated the straight-out policy as those who so manfully accepted and worked for its success, who are enweekly labored to encourage and convince the people.
 Let us have peace, any how.

-Gooddbyo Chamberlain.
+Gooddbye Chamberlain.

 Washington, Feb.
-19 .- The New York Tribune publishes an interview with Grant regard ing South Carolina.
-The President is made to say: In South Carolina the contest has assumed such a phase that the whole army of the United States would be inadequate to enforce the authority of Governor Chamberlain.
-The people of that State have resolved not to resort to violence, but have adopted a mode of resistance much more formidable and effective than armed demonstration; they have refused to pay their State taxes to Gov. Chamberlain, and it would be useless to sell out their property as no one would buy it.
-Unless Gov. Chamberlain could compel the collection of taxes, it would be unterly useless for him to expect to maintain his authority for any length of time.
-This state of affairs must inevitably result in the abandonment of all effort by Gov. Chamberlain to maintain himself in the exercise of the gubernatorial functions of the State of South Carolina .--Telegraph to Greenville News.
+19.-The New York Trib-une publishes an interview with Grant regarding South Carolina.
+The President is made to say: In South Carolina the contest has as-sumed such a phase that the whole army of the United States would be inadequate to enforce the authority of Gayaman Chambaslain.
+The new authority of Governor Chamberlain.
+The peo-ple of that State have resolved not to resort to violence, but have adopted a mode of resistance much more formidable and effective than armed demonstration; they have refused to pay their State taxes to Gov. Chamberlain, and it would be useless to sell out their property as no one would buy it.
+Unless Gov. Chamberlain could compel the collection of taxes, it would be ustery useless for him to expect to maintain his authority for any length of time.
+This state of affairs must inevitably result in the abandon-ment of all effort by Gov. Chamberlain to maintain himself in the exercise of the gubernato-rial functions of the State of South Carolina.- Telegraph to Greenville News.

-That is all very good on paper, but it is no security for the future opinion or action of Grant.
-It may not suit Morton, Garfield, Cameron et id omne yenus; if so, Grant will have to change front.
+That is all very good on paper, but it is no security for the future opinion or action of Grant It may not suit Morton, Garfield, Cameron et id omne yenus; if so, Grant will have to change front.

-LET THE BUYER BEWARE. - The Philadelphia Ledger has the following which is of great importance to the commercial public: "The recent decision by the Supreme Court of this State, wherein it declared that a sale of goods by sample was not a warranty, is attracting great attention in other States.
-This decision travelers, and others semme by Sample "and all also compels the buyer to exercise more care than has hitherto been the rule.
-The case is that of Boyd & Co. vs. Wilson & Stewart, and the decision vitally affects the trade of New York and Baltimore houses who send out com-mercial travelers.'
-The buyer and seller in these transactions must have a distinct understanding as to whether the merchandise is to correspond to the sample, nothing must be takenfor granted; the sample, when no agreement is 'quality' of the goods; and so long as the goods delivered are a merchantable article of the same kind as the sample, there is no breach of warranty or actionable variation from the contact.'
+LET THE BUYER BEWARE .- The Philadelphia Ledger has the following which is of great importance to the commercial public: "The recent decision by the Supreme Coart of this State, wherein it declared that a sale of goods by sample was not a warranty, is attracting great attention in other States." great Litention in other States.
+This decision affects the business of thousands of commercial travelers, and others selling by sample, and it also compels the buyer to exercise more care-than has hitherto been the rule.
+The case is that of Boyd & Co. vs. Wilson & Stewart, and the decision vitally affects the trade of New York and Baltimore houses who send out 'com-mercial travelers.'
+The buyer and seller in these transactions must have a distinct under-standing as to whether the merchandise is to correspond to the sample, nothing must be taken-for granted; the sample, when no agreement is made, only regulates the 'kind' and not the 'quality' of the goods; and so long as the goods delivered are a merchantable article of the same kind as the sample, there is no breach of war-ranty or actionable variation from the contact."